masagrator/NXResolutionDB/Readme.md

 >
 >H: - Height

-All uploaded codes are pseudocodes generated from disassembled executables using:
+All uploaded .c files are pseudocodes generated from disassembled executables using:

 Ghidra with Ghidra Switch Loader
 >https://ghidra-sre.org/